ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

    ->where('u.id = ' . $_GET['id']); // INSECURE
 </code>

-The "Future Scope" section explains why a dedicated type should come later, and how native functions could use the //trusted// flag as well.
+The "Future Scope" section explains why a dedicated type should come later, and how native functions could use this flag as well.

 ===== Background =====